jdlaurence/xromm-tools/README.md

 ## Generalized Quickstart
 Regardless of implementation (R vs. MATLAB), the basic flow of data through the `xromm-tools` pipeline is the same.
 You'll need:
+* This package installed
+* Autodesk Maya and the MayaTools shelf installed
+* Bone mesh models and corresponding rigid body transformations from XMALab
+* Optional: 3D points from XMALab

+The first step is placing anatomical coordinate systems and exporting their positions from Maya.
+It's totally fine if the bone models are already animated and/or you've already placed the ACSs.
+You'll use standard MayaTools functions to export the position of the ACSs from Maya to CSV files.
+If you ever want to change the position/orientation of an ACS, or create a new one, you'll re-export its position.

+The rest of the workflow is in R or MATLAB.
+You'll import the ACS positions, RBTs, and 3D points, then calculate JCS motions and/or 3D point positions relative to bones with the provided scripts.
+If you want to add more trials or re-run an analysis across all trials, you won't ever need to re-animate bones or re-calculate oRel again.

 ## Credits
 ### XROMM and MayaTools